ansaryzafar/ansaryzafar/README.md

 * ✉️  You can contact me at [ansary.zafar@gmail.com](mailto:ansary.zafar@gmail.com)
 * 🧠  I'm learning NLP, Intelligent Signal Processing, Machine learning and Neural Networks
 * 🤝  I'm open to collaborating on Pytorch , opencv projects
 * ⚡  I love my morning jog and nature is my happy place.
-I also have a vineyard and enjoy this age-old hobby.
+I also have a vineyard and I really enjoy this age-old hobby.

 ### Skills